torchbox/torchbox.com/docs/upgrading.md

 ### Custom StreamField

 As indicated [here](./custom-features/migration-friendly-streamfields.md), this project uses a custom field class (`tbx.core.utils.fields.StreamField`) instead of the usual `wagtail.fields.StreamField` field for streamfield content.

+### Page themes

+- Ensure that the [page themes](custom-features/theme.md) are still working correctly

+### Lite youtube integration

+- Check that the [custom lite youtube](front-end/lite-youtube.md) feature is still working for all youtube embeds

+### Code blocks using wagtail-markdown

+- Check that [code blocks](front-end/markdown-codehilite.md) still display as expected

+### Responsive images

+- The [responsive images](front-end/responsive-images.md) (picture tags and srcset_image) can use a lot of memory if renditions need to be recreated.
+Consider any changes that force image renditions to be recreated out of UK working hours, and visit the work listing, blog listing and team pages to force the new renditions to be created.